outmatic/MongoDbCache/README.md

     PM> Install-Package MongoDbCache -Pre

-You can either choose to use the provided extension method or register the implementation in the ConfigureServices:
+You can either choose to use the provided extension method or register the implementation in the ConfigureServices method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)